gabrielhenriquemartins/gabrielhenriquemartins/README.md

 ## Hello there!
 I'm Gabriel, an adventure in this world!

 - 🎓 Graduated in Telecommunication Engineering at UNICAMP (2022)
-- 🛠️ Working as a Software Tester in Padtec (2021)
+- 🛠️ Working as a Software Tester at Padtec since 2021

 <div align="center">
   <a href="https://github.com/gabrielhenriquemartins">